hwangstice/hwangstice.github.io/src/content/blog/overthewire-bandit.md

 system(command);
 ```

-In UNIX-like systems, `system()` typically runs your command using `sh -c <command>`.
-So for example, if you typed `cat`, the shell would actually try to run something like:
+In UNIX-like systems, `system()` typically runs command using `sh -c <command>`.
+So for example, if we typed `cat`, the shell would actually try to run something like:

 ```shell
 sh -c CAT